 The assessment emphasizes project-based learning.
 Each course requires the completion of individual and/or group projects.
 The nature and scope of the projects vary according to course and learner needs.

 A combination of assessment methods are normally used in one course including class discussion and participation, assignments, tests, presentations and other methods of academic assessment.
 The course assessment methods will be shown in HKBU HRM course outline.

-Participants are required to take a total of ten courses (i.e. 30 units) for the MHRM programme.
-In addition to the eight core courses, participant selects two elective courses.
+Students are required to take a total of ten courses (i.e. 30 units) for this CIPD accredited MHRM programme.

 This course aims to provide a comprehensive overview of the theory and practice of training and development within the organisation.